 BARCUD MOTOR CLUB

-A round of the WAMC, ANWCC and WBCC championships
+A round of the WAMC, ANWCC & WBCC championships

-Welcome to the 2019 Barcud Rally, this year kindly sponsored by Ystwyth Garage, Llanilar.
-We are pleased to once again be a round of the WAMC championship, as well as the ANWCC and WBCC championships.
-As with previous years, the event will start and finish in the Tregaron area and we can promise you a testing route of 100 miles on maps 135 and 146.
-The event will include approximately three miles of unsurfaced roads, so sumpguards are advisable.
+Welcome to the 2023 Barcud Rally.
+Sponsored by Ystwyth Garage & EES Wales, We are pleased to once again be a round of the WAMC, ANWCC and WBCC championships.
+As with previous years, the event will start and finish in the Tregaron area and we can promise you a testing route of 80 miles on maps 135 and 146.
+The event will include approximately two miles of unsurfaced roads, so sumpguards are advisable.
 The entry fee will include two breakfast tickets.
-Please note that this year’s event will use the postal entry system.

 Please note that, as a condition of entering the event, every crew must provide a marshal – no marshal, no start and no refund of entry fee.